Caledonian Maritime Assets: New Little Minch ferries

 CMAL confirmed on 19 May 2023 that the first steel for the first vessel would be cut on 24 May 2023.
 On 20 September 2023, the keel was laid for the first vessel, while the first steel was cut for the second vessel.
-A public vote to select the names for the two vessels began on 30 November 2023, with voting closing at midnight on Monday 18th December.
+A public vote to select the names for the two vessels began on 30 November 2023, with voting closing at midnight on Monday 18 December.
 The names and were selected.
 As with the new Islay vessels, it was announced in February 2025 that delivery, originally planned for 2025, would be delayed until 2026.
+As of March 2026, it was expected that Lochmor would be completed by the end of November 2026, whilst Claymore was expected by February 2027.

 Northern Isles Freight Vessels

-This project will replace two NorthLink freight vessels currently operating on the Aberdeen to Kirkwall/Lerwick route.
-Although primarily designated as freight vessels, there is potential for the inclusion of flexible passenger-carrying capacity.
-As of March 2025 this project is at the concept design stage, with delivery of these vessels not expected before 2028.
-On 4 June 2025, funding was awarded by the Scottish Government for the replacement of these vessels and as a result the procurement process got under way.
-The contract is expected to be awarded in February 2026.
+This project will replace two NorthLink freight vessels currently operating on the Aberdeen to Kirkwall/Lerwick route, with delivery expected during 2026.
+Although primarily designated as freight vessels, the vessels also include flexible passenger-carrying capacity to allow interoperability with passenger vessels during annual dry-docking periods.
+On 4 June 2025, funding was awarded by the Scottish Government for the replacement of these vessels and as a result the procurement process began.
+A contract for the two vessels was awarded to the Guangzhou Shipyard International in China in March 2026.